Point-less/happn/README.rst

 #Happn APIs
-Modules for interacting with Happn's REST API.
-Currently both Python and PHP are supported.
+Python / PHP modules for interacting with the Happn's REST API

 ##Python Module Installation